-Learn about the Safe and Sound Protocol (SSP) with Amanda Stretcher, MA, LPC-S
+Learn About the Safe and Sound Protocol in Dallas | Amanda Stretcher Lewis, LPC-S

-I came across the Safe and Sound Protocol (SSP) at a conference in Dallas when someone mentioned the Safe Sound Protocol to me while we were talking about Brainspotting (BSP) and shared they had not only enjoyed learning and implementing this modality, but had also seen some really cool results with their clients.
+I came across the Safe and Sound Protocol (SSP) at a conference in Dallas when someone mentioned the Safe and Sound Protocol to me while we were talking about Brainspotting and shared they had not only enjoyed learning and implementing this modality, but had also seen some really cool results with their clients.
 I was intrigued and immediately started researching!
 I happened to be in a place where I was searching for a training to that would help in my work with my clients struggling with trauma and anxiety.

 The Safe and Sound Protocol is a practical application of Polyvagal Theory.
 I really value using Polyvagal Theory as a grounding theory in my therapeutic work, so finding a new way to put this theory into practice has been so exciting.